Twitter can seem time consuming and difficult for small business owners.

 All lead creation.

-You can also have a live news feed, keep up to date with an industry and actually have a good laugh.
+You can also have a live news feed, keep up to date with an industry and have a good giggle.

 How to use Twitter for marketing